ricsanfre/pi-cluster/docs/_docs/dev.md

 ## Preparing the development environment

-The following need to be installed in your local developement environement
+The following need to be installed in your local development environment

 - Docker
 - [K3D](https://k3d.io/)